Special Free Report From The Motley Fool

-Very soon you’ll receive your first issue of Take Stock.
-It’s full of vital information and investment ideas that I believe will help you grow, and when necessary, protect your wealth.
+Very soon you'll receive your first issue of Take Stock.
+It's full of vital information and investment ideas that I believe can help you grow, and when necessary, hopefully protect your wealth.
 I recommend you give it a good read.
-It’ll only take you a few minutes to read each issue, but it could prove to change your future drastically.
+It'll only take you a few minutes to read each issue, but I'm confident it could prove to change your future drastically.

-The good news is, we’re confident there are still hidden gems out there that have the potential to hand you substantial gains and income – even if the market continues to go south.
-But the question is, where do you find them?
+The good news is, we're confident there are still hidden gems out there that have the potential to hand investors substantial gains and income – even if the market continues to go south.
+But the question is, where do we find them?

 That's where I come in.
 Today, I'm going to reveal to you our top dividend play for 2021 (and beyond).
 As a thank you for being a loyal reader, we'll also throw in two "bonus picks" (who we believe are also fantastic options for dividend investors) absolutely free.